Skaut0071/SlimeVR_Tracker/README.md

 ## Disclaimer
 ⚠️ **Functionality is not guaranteed.** This is an experimental project and may contain errors or issues.
 Use at your own risk.
 - Also There are a few grafical and speling mistakes so be awere of it.
+- The images are for reference only until new version arrives, I will make new onec after

 ## Design Files
 - PCB layout and schematic files are included in this repository